peijunx/peijunx.github.io/_pages/about.md

 -News
 ======

-- **July 2021** Our paper [Understanding Limitation of Two Symmetrized Orders by Worst-case Complexity](https://arxiv.org/abs/1910.04366) is accepted to SIAM Journal on Optimization, 2021!
+- July 2021: Our paper [Understanding Limitation of Two Symmetrized Orders by Worst-case Complexity](https://arxiv.org/abs/1910.04366) is accepted to SIAM Journal on Optimization, 2021!
-- **May 2021** I joined LinkedIn AI Group as a machine learning engineer summer intern!
+- May 2021: I joined LinkedIn AI Group as a machine learning engineer summer intern!
-- **Sep 2020**: Our paper [A Single-Loop Smoothed Gradient Descent-Ascent Algorithm for Nonconvex-Concave Min-Max Problems](https://proceedings.neurips.cc/paper/2020/file/52aaa62e71f829d41d74892a18a11d59-Paper.pdf) is accpeted to NeurIPS 2020!
+- Sep 2020: Our paper [A Single-Loop Smoothed Gradient Descent-Ascent Algorithm for Nonconvex-Concave Min-Max Problems](https://proceedings.neurips.cc/paper/2020/file/52aaa62e71f829d41d74892a18a11d59-Paper.pdf) is accpeted to NeurIPS 2020!